Hiring a General Manager can be a difficult process and finding the right person can be critical to the success of a restaurant.

-When looking for a GM, there are several things to consider first to help to understand who your best candidate is.
+When looking for a General Manager, or GM, there are several things to consider first to help to understand who your best candidate is.
 Below you will find the essentials in what to look for when hiring a GM:

 It is essential to look for a candidate that will be a good fit with the concept, company culture and brand.
 It is imperative your General Manager is fully “bought in” to the concept and brand so they can properly represent it and can develop a sense of personal commitment to the core values and culture of the restaurant.
 The result - the highly effective management style of managing the brand to manage its people.

 2 - Is the candidate humble?

 Is the candidate humble or driven by ego?
 It is essential to flush this out in the interview process as you need to ensure the candidates ego is in check, or your risk having your General Manager putting themselves in front of the brand.
 Ego can lead to a skewed decision-making process and can become a liability for the business.
 A candidate the demonstrates a level of humbleness, will be more inclined to put the business first.